Computer and Information Technology (CIT)

 “We had speakers from Allstate Insurance and Mindsight, which is a local IT consulting firm,” she said.
 “The Allstate presentation went over threat intel and the weaknesses of AES encryption while the Mindsight presentation went over cybersecurity from a hacker’s perspective.
 Both presentations included live demonstrations.
 We also had nine students attend the WiCyS Conference this spring and out of those nine, five were offered internships.”

 Kiskis also participated in the Foreign Affairs IT (FAIT) fellowship, a new program with the Department of State.
 With this program, she completed a domestic internship in Washington, DC and an overseas internship at the U.S. Consulate General in Frankfurt, Germany.
-She joined the foreign service as an Information Management Specialist (IMS) and is starting her second tour overseas.
+She joined the foreign service as an Information Management Specialist (IMS), served in two assignments overseas and started her third assignment back in Washington, D.C.

 Kiskis advises any student to come to College of DuPage and either schedule a tour or just wander around campus to get a feel for the school.